openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

-# Install OpenVINO Development Tools {#openvino_docs_install_guides_install_dev_tools}
+# Install OpenVINO™ Development Tools {#openvino_docs_install_guides_install_dev_tools}

-If you are planning to develop your own inference solutions, install OpenVINO Development Tools, which provides the following tools:
+If you are planning to develop your own inference solutions, install OpenVINO™ Development Tools, which provides the following tools:

 * Model Optimizer
 * Benchmark Tool